Find your perfect value college

 - UNIX system administrator

 All of these careers are in high demand.
 They’re expected to have continued growth over the next decade.

 Information technology salaries are very competitive.
-Although the computer science salary average for all positions is upwards of $86,000, many positions will have salary packages exceeding $100,000.
+The computer science salary average for all positions is upwards of $86,000.
+Many positions will have salary packages exceeding $100,000.
 For instance, a master’s in computer science salary averages at $118,000+ each year.
 An entry-level information technology jobs salary is also very well-paying.
 The majority of web developers have associate degrees and can still make $69,000 and more.
 Computer support specialists usually don’t need a college degree and have median salaries of $53,470.

 Information technology career salary figures are determined by job demand and technical expertise.
-As an example, the call for game developers has surged over the past ten years with salaries reflecting industry growth.
+As an example, the call for game developers has surged over the past 10 years with salaries reflecting industry growth.
 A games developer’s salary will be a base rate of $101,000.
-Additional compensation is offered as an incentive with bonuses given based on the success of the project.
+Additional compensation is offered as an incentive.
+Bonuses are given based on the success of the project.
 Games developer salary bonuses usually fall in the range of $3,000 to $25,000.

 Certifications can help increase salary offerings.
 Certified technicians will likely earn $20,000 or more annually than those who have not chosen to pursue any certifications.
 The location of the information technology professional also impacts salary data.
 Highest paying states for tech workers are: